-Trading securities include fixed income securities (primarily U.S. government and corporate debt securities) measured at fair value using quoted prices/bids and a money market fund measured at fair value using NAV.
-As of December 28, 2019, trading securities of \$.4 million and \$30.2 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the Consolidated Balance Sheets.
-As of December 29, 2018, trading securities of \$.2 million and \$26.1 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the Consolidated Balance Sheets.
+Investments include fixed income securities (primarily U.S. government and corporate debt securities) measured at fair value using quoted prices/bids and a money market fund measured at fair value using NAV.
+As of January 2, 2021, investments of \$1 million and \$32.6 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the Consolidated Balance Sheets.
+As of December 28, 2019, investments of \$.4 million and \$30.2 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the Consolidated Balance Sheets.
 Derivatives that are exchange-traded are measured at fair value using quoted market prices and classified within Level 1 of the valuation hierarchy.
 Derivatives measured based on foreign exchange rate inputs that are readily available in public markets are classified within Level 2 of the valuation hierarchy.
 Bank drafts (maturities greater than three months) are valued at face value due to their short-term nature and were included in "Other current assets" in the Consolidated Balance Sheets.
-Contingent consideration liability in 2018, which was included in "Other current liabilities" in the Consolidated Balance Sheets, related to an estimated earn-out payment associated with an acquisition we completed in 2017 and was classified as Level 3.
-This liability was based on the acquired company's achievement of the designated performance target in 2018 under the terms of the purchase agreement and paid in the first quarter of 2019.